Cubs come back to beat Nationals 6-4 in 10 innings | WHIZ News

 TRAINER’S ROOM

-Nationals: 1B Ryan Zimmerman was rested and used as a pinch-hitter in the ninth.
+Nationals: 1B Ryan Zimmerman was rested and then used as a pinch-hitter in the ninth.

 UP NEXT